bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-- Set the Y range min to 125 and rotate around
+- Set the Y range `min` to `125` and rotate around.

 ![](media/58-transform-wild.png)

-- Finally, reset the position and cropping parameters and set the Near/Far minimum to 0

-and move the sample around to see the dynamic reslice of the sample with this cropping parameter
+- Finally, reset the position and cropping parameters and set the Near/Far minimum to `0` and move the sample around to see the dynamic reslice of the sample with this cropping parameter.

 ![](media/59-transform-near.png)

-- Reset transformations and cropping parameters
+- Reset transformations and cropping parameters.

 ### Bookmark

 3Dscript allows you to bookmark a view for later inspection.
 Add the current Contrast, Transformation, and Cropping parameters to the bookmark.

-- For that, simply click on the green icon
+- For that, simply click on the green icon.

 ![](media/60-transform-bookmark.png)

 ### Output

-This panel last panel defines the dimensions of the output animation.
+This last panel defines the dimensions of the output animation.
 By default it uses the original stack dimensions.

 ![](media/61-transform-outbox.png)

-You can also define if the bounding box or the scale bar will be visible (enabled by default)
+You can also define if the bounding box or the scale bar will be visible (enabled by default).

 ### Animation 3D

 Now that we learned the basics of setting up the rendering and view parameters, we can start generating animations of the data.

-- Click on the `Animation` section and on the `Start text-based animation editor` button
+- Click on the `Animation` section and on the `Start text-based animation editor` button.

 ![](media/62-animation-button.png)